vacuumlabs/cardano-ctf/README.md

 with the next transaction, increasing the time and making the chance of such errors smaller.

+We have also encountered transactions in which Lucid wasn't able to determine the correct amount of ADA that needed to be placed into the UTxO, resulting in the transaction erroring out with `Not enough ADA leftover to cover minADA`, even if a sufficient amount of ADA was available.
+To address this issue, our transactions now deposit a fixed amount of at least 2 ADA into each UTxO.

 ### Long waiting time on the testnet

 From our experience, the time required for a transaction validation are ever